 Seeing as the entirety of pregnancy lasts about 9 months, the need for maternity clothes lasts at most the same length of time.
+Probably longer.
+D’oh.
 Why should you buy a whole new wardrobe to wear for a maximum of nine months, none of which will fit you after?
 The answer: You don’t have to!
-Maternity clothes are for the most part, expensive and not very flattering—when let’s face it; you need to feel that you look as good as possible when you’re pregnant!
-No matter your dedication level to the idea of having inexpensive maternity clothes, you do have options.
+Maternity clothes are, for the most part, expensive and not very flattering.
+You do need to feel that you look as good as possible when you’re pregnant, though.
+No matter your sewing ability or willingness to search for inexpensive maternity clothes, you do have lots of options.

-Shop New Stores.
 While you may be used to shopping for clothes in a mall, that’s not where you’ll find the best priced maternity clothes.
-Instead, shop your favorite vintage stores, thrift stores and consignment stores.
+Instead, shop your favourite vintage stores, thrift stores and consignment stores.
 These places are where other women have taken the new maternity clothes they bought and didn’t want hanging around.
 Most maternity clothes you find will be only gently used and some may even be basically brand new!
 Shop at the vintage stores that you are close to or the ones you know to be a bit more stringent on their donations, you may pay a bit more here but you will find clothes that are cuter and in need of less repair.
 Another good place to find maternity clothes is garage sales.
-Search neighborhoods that are child friendly and prestigious to find the best steals on maternity clothes—you never know what else you may find for baby!
+Search neighbourhoods that are child friendly and prestigious to find the best steals on maternity clothes, you never know what else you may find for baby!

 No matter what you choose, make sure you are comfortable in the clothes you’re wearing.